Uvesh-patel/pigreco-decidim/README.md

 # Run the automated setup script
 pigreco-setup.bat

+# This will take approximately 3-5 minutes for all migrations and seeding

 # Access the platform at http://localhost:3000
 # Admin credentials: admin@pigreco.local / decidim123456789
 ```